-What better way to arrive to an open house but happy, friendly, and open-minded?
+What better way to arrive at an open house than happy, friendly, and open-minded?
 Say your hellos, even introduce yourself, if you’d like.
 Also, if you bring your own agent, you should introduce them too so the homeowner doesn’t attempt to seduce you for your business.

 Do take notes.

-Some buyers / renters bring a pen and paper, others use a cell phone to take pictures, record video or voice notes.
+Some buyers / renters bring a pen and paper, and others use a cell phone to take pictures, record video, or voice notes.
 It’s important to have a good visual memory, especially if you plan on looking at multiple properties over a short period of time.
-This way you can stay organized and on top.
+This way, you can stay organized and on top.

 Do ask permission to take photos.